bbrianxiao/Leetcode/Hash Map/1624. Largest Substring Between Two Equal Characters/readme.md

 # 1624.
-Max Length Between Equal Characters
+Largest Substring Between Two Equal Characters

 ## Overview
 The `maxLengthBetweenEqualCharacters` function in the `Solution` class finds the maximum length of a substring located between two identical characters in a given string.
 If no such substring exists, it returns -1.